joaquinpelle/Skylight.jl/docs/src/radiativemodels.md

 ## Overview

-The radiative models are represented by types containing all the information necessary to calculate the radiation emitted by the source.
-The most important functions defining the radiative models are [`rest_frame_four_velocity!`](@ref), [`rest_frame_bolometric_intensity`](@ref), [`rest_frame_specific_intensity`](@ref).
-These functions are used to compute the four velocity of the local rest frame, and the bolometric and specific intensity in that frame, respectively.
+Radiative models are represented by types that contain all the information necessary to calculate the radiation emitted by a source.
+The key functions defining these models include [`rest_frame_four_velocity!`](@ref), [`rest_frame_bolometric_intensity`](@ref), and [`rest_frame_specific_intensity`](@ref).
+These functions compute the four-velocity of the local rest frame, as well as the bolometric and specific intensity in that frame within the emission region.

+## Example

-The following example shows how to compute these quantities for a Novikov-Thorne accretion disk in the Kerr spacetime at a given position.
+The following example demonstrates how to compute these quantities for a Novikov-Thorne accretion disk in Kerr spacetime at a given position.
 First, create a Kerr spacetime with mass `M = 1.0` and spin `a = 0.5`, and obtain its coordinates topology

 ```julia
 spacetime = KerrSpacetimeBoyerLindquistCoordinates(M=1.0, a=0.5)